-In this post, I’ll be discussing the steps you should take when you’re putting color over bleached hair.
+In this post, we’ll be discussing the steps you should take when you’re putting color over bleached hair.

 When I was growing up, I was never sure what color my hair actually was.